Babies this age continue to grow — in size, physical skills, and their ability

 to interact with the world.
 Many of the new skills they're learning will come in handy

-or formula feeding will continue to be the main source of nourishment, your baby
+milk or formula will continue to be the main source of nourishment, your

 As long as your baby continues to grow steadily, eating habits shouldn't be a cause

 Your baby's birth weight has most likely doubled by now.
 Babies continue to gain

 about 1 to 1¼ pounds (450 to 560 grams) this month and about ½ inch

 to ¾ inch (1 to 2 centimeters) in length.

 Since your child's birth, the doctor has been recording growth in weight, length,